Simulator

 Developing Plugins with the Simulator

-Registering New Plugins
+Registering a New Plugin

 Cloud Builds